nirajdoiphode/CalcConvert-Pro/README.md

-Here’s a clean, professional **README.md** you can directly paste into your GitHub repo.
-I’ve structured it properly for projects (with screenshots, features, tech, etc.).

----

 # 📱 CalcConvert Pro

 **CalcConvert Pro** is a multi-functional Android application that combines a **calculator** with essential daily utility tools like **unit conversion, temperature conversion, and age calculation** — all in one place.